NATURAL HISTORY

 LIFE CYCLE: Eggs hatch within several weeks and larvae usually transform during July or August.
 Larvae at high elevations or subject to severe winters may not metamorphose until the end of their fourth summer.
 Adults hibernate in water during the coldest months, under ice or near shore under ledges and in underwater crevasses.

-FEEDING: Adults feed on terrestrial insects and adult aquatic insects: beetles, flies, wasps, bees, ants, true bugs, and spiders.
-They also consume large quantities of Yosemite toad and Pacific treefrog tadpoles and can be cannibalistic.
-Tadpoles graze on algae and diatoms along rocky bottoms of streams, lakes, and ponds.
+FEEDING: Adults feed on terrestrial insects and adult aquatic insects: beetles, flies, wasps, bees, ants, true bugs and spiders.
+They also eat Yosemite toad and Pacific treefrog tadpoles and can be cannibalistic.
+Tadpoles graze on algae and diatoms along rocky bottoms of streams, lakes and ponds.